mattdev071/LSRWA/README.md

 - **Connection Issues**: Check the RPC URL and network connectivity
 - **Transaction Failures**: Check gas limits and account balances
 - **Contract Errors**: Check the contract logs for specific error messages
-- **Compilation Errors**: For non-wasm32 targets, mock implementations are used

 ### Production Deployment Checklist